Tipi-Hack/tipi-hack.github.io/_drafts/2019-04-14-breizh-jail-calc.md

 Unfortunately JavaScript is a case-sensitive language, so we can not write our exploit directly.

-### Step two : Lowercase alphabet construction
+### Step two: Lowercase alphabet construction

-From JavaScript doc :
+From JavaScript doc:
 > \+ is also used as the string concatenation operator: If any of its arguments is a string or is otherwise not a number, any non-string arguments are converted to strings, and the 2 strings are concatenated.

 In the provided script, we have a fully upercase function name: `EVAL`